AnitaLenka/A-Twitter-application-with-authentication/README.md

 Users can create, edit, and delete tweets.

 Technologies Used :
-Python
+Python,
-Django
+Django,
-Django Admin Panel (for database)
+Django Admin Panel (for database),
 HTML/CSS (for frontend templates)